OICR/softeng-blog/_posts/dusan_andric/2020-12-11-bombolone.md

 ## Satisfaction?

 I’m happy, but more importantly, my wife is also satisfied with the solution.
-It works, its stable, we can see our baby snoozing from our phones.
+It works, it is stable, and we can see our baby snoozing from our phones.

 After a few months of use, there was some moving of furniture and I damaged the IR emitting diodes causing the night vision to no longer work.
 Replacing these for a few dollars was much better than spending potentially hundreds on a new camera module for a commercial solution.
 If you were keeping tally up to this point, I have now addressed all my original problems that sent me down this path.